0x6d64/beech/README.md

 - simple method of entry

 ###Planned for version 0.2
+- implementation of a cache using the Python "pickle" mechanism.
+It will read the content of the markdown file into memory, perform the desired operations and then write it back not only into the markdown file, but also into a pickled cache.
+Subsequent operations can use the cache file (and thus omit parsing the markdown file), as long as the cache file is up-to-date (based on "last changed date" of the files).
+Writing into the markdown file outside of beech will trigger an update of the cache when beech is run the next time.
 - beech reporting back entries for a certain time range, e.g. yesterday, last week, 30 days before

 ###Planned for future versions
 - append a file to an entry, beech moves the file to a subdirectory, renames the file to a UNIX time stamp
 - editing existing entries
 - adding a location for an entry via the OS X core location framework
+- parsing of an input file containing new entries.
+This will enable the user to use a service like [ittf.com](http://ittf.com) to send an email to an address, which then appends to a file in a dropbox folder (basic form of email-to-beech).
 - *your suggestion*

 ##Usage